The Department of Justice and Regulation delivers high quality services to Victorians and supports a safe, just, innovative and thriving Victoria.

 How to apply

 Please click the Apply button at the bottom of this advertisement.
-Applications should include a resume and covering letter.
+Applications should include a resume, covering letter and completed Application Form (attached to this advertisement) .
 Attachments can be uploaded in .doc, .docx, .pdf, .txt or .rtf formats.